is creatine safe?

 There is no need to ban creatine supplements since it is readily found in meat and fish and there is no valid test to determine whether athletes are taking it.

-Also creatine, like many other dietary supplements, fits well within the confines of The Dietary Supplement Health and Education Act of 1994 (“DSHEA”), which is a statute of United States Federal legislation which defines and regulates dietary supplements by the FDA for GMP.
+Also creatine, like many other dietary supplements, fits well within the confines of The Dietary Supplement Health and Education Act of 1994 (“DSHEA”).
+This is a statute of United States Federal legislation which defines and regulates dietary supplements by the FDA for GMP.

 In addition, the International Society of Sports Nutrition has stated that the use of creatine as a nutritional supplement within established guidelines is safe, effective, and ethical.